 $ kvm-img create fedora15.img 15G

-This command helps you to create a virtual disk file that has 15 gigabytes in size and is named Fedora 15.
+This command helps you create a virtual disk file of 15 gigabytes in size and is named Fedora 15.

 Now, you are all set to use the following command as stated below to install Fedora 15 on the new disk:

 $ kvm -m 768 -boot d -cdrom ~/iso/Fedora-15-x86_64-DVD.iso -hda fedora15.img &

 -m signifies the size and megabytes of whatever memory you allocate.

 -boots signify the primary boot device.

 Once you have installed Fedora, change -boot d to -boot c and then eliminate -cdrom, to boot the system.
 Otherwise, you can also use the CD-ROM drive with -cdrom /dev/sr0.
 For instance,

 $ kvm -m 768 -boot c -hda fedora15.img &

 Moving on, you can also create a file in kvmhdd.
 It contains the above-mentioned file.
 After that, you can execute it as and when required.
 Run it in the below-mentioned fashion: